PSAT Practice: How to Prepare and Why You Should

 What Is the PSAT?

-The Preliminary SAT, or PSAT, is a test administered by the College Board, creator of the SAT, that most students take in October or November during their junior year of high school, and possibly during freshmen or sophomore year.
+The Preliminary SAT, or PSAT, is a test administered by the College Board, creator of the SAT, that most students take in October during their junior year of high school, and possibly during freshmen or sophomore year.

 When Do I Take the PSAT?

 The PSAT is also the qualifying test for the National Merit Scholarship, one of the more prestigious scholarships in the United States.
 (For this reason, the PSAT is also sometimes called The National Merit Scholarship Qualifying Test.)
-This exam is offered every October and can only be taken once per year.

 For aspiring national Merit Scholarship winners, qualifying PSAT scores are only taken from third-year high school PSAT scores.
 So PSATs must be taken during junior year of high school for the purposes of the scholarship.
 If you’re planning to apply for the National Merit Scholarship, it can still be helpful to do a practice run in your sophomore year (and maybe freshman year as well) to see how close you’re getting to the score you’ll need when you apply for Merit as a junior.